weadsy/find-open-seats-ASU/README.md

 # find-open-seats-ASU
 Get updated when seats open for a class or classes.
 Uses the ntfy mobile app to send push notifications.
 Headless Playwright script checks seats every 5 minutes at a class search URL.
 Can check at multiple different class search URLs by adding class names to the list eg. \['CSE 471', 'CSE 475'\].
+This is a Node.js project.

+1) Download the ntfy app and create your own topic with a unique name (my-topic-1922AB) for free.
+Add the topic to the script.
+2) Uses Playwright and chromium to check URL's headlessly every 5 minutes.
+Using class numbers, you can whitelist certain classes so only they are checked.
+If you leave the whitelist blank you can check all classes on a class search, or black list certain classes.
+It is usually better to just use the whitelist.
+3) When a seat opens you will recieve an ntfy notification with the class info, then if the class remains open, every hour for 5 hours you will recieve another notification, after 5 hours you will stop recieving notifications.
+If the seats close again then the cap will reset and the cycle will repeat again if the class opens.
+This is so you're not getting spammed with notifications and not to abuse the ntfy service which is free.